I Am the King of Amapiano: Sweet & Dust

-I Am the King of Amapiano: Sweet & Dust is a third solo studio album by South African DJ Kabza De Small, released through Piano Hub on June 26, 2020.
+I Am the King of Amapiano: Sweet & Dust is a third solo studio album by South African DJ Kabza de Small, released through Piano Hub on June 26, 2020.

 Critical reception

 I Am the King of Amapiano: Sweet & Dust received generally positive reviews from music critics.

 The Native Mag wrote; "I Am the King of Amapiano: Sweet & Dust is a terrific front-to-back album that serves as a resounding statement of Kabza’s undeniable powers, and it immediately stands as a creative milestone for the entire subgenre".

 Commercial performance

-Up its release I Am the King of Amapiano: Sweet & Dust debuted on Apple's Top 30 Album and suprassed over 8 million streams.
+Up its release I Am the King of Amapiano: Sweet & Dust debuted on Apple's Top 30 Album and surpassed over 8 million streams.

 The album peaked at number one on Spotify's Most streamed South African albums in South Africa.

+In addition, the album was certified double platinum in South Africa with over 13 million streams.